samehta3003/samehta3003.github.io/README.md

 Opportunities and gaps in computational modelling of landscapes to improve water security in rural India

 ## Supervisor
-Prof. Aaditeshwar Seth, Department of Computer Science and Engineering, IIT Delhi [[Webpage]](https://www.cse.iitd.ac.in/~aseth/publications.html)
+Prof. Aaditeshwar Seth, Department of Computer Science and Engineering, IIT Delhi [[Webpage]](https://www.cse.iitd.ac.in/~aseth)

-##Description
+## Thesis description
 Development of machine learning- and LLM-based geospatial tools for climate-resilient planning of water structures in rural India.
 One such tool, *Commons Connect*, is now deployed across nine Indian states.

 ## Research statement